UPDATE: The most recent and updated version of this article is here.

 The aspen in a given area turn around the same time every year, give or take a few days, and each area turns at a different time.
 But the extent of the color each year and the time the color lasts can vary widely.
 The wrong kind of weather can strip the leaves before they reach their prime color, or turn the aspen from green to dull brown without them ever turning gold.
 Or just the right kind of weather can keep the leaves golden for a week longer than usual.
 All of this is to say it is a bit of a gamble from year to year.
 You make your best bet based on when the aspen peaked in prior years and hope for the best.

 The aspen generally turn in Rocky the last two weeks in September but the color can occasionally linger into the first week of October.
 The leaves usually turn sooner at higher elevations like Bear Lake than at lower elevations like Moraine Park and Horseshoe Park, but one year thanks to odd conditions the reverse was true.
 If I had to pick just one week for Rocky it would be the last week in September.
-That is one reason my annual nature photography workshop at Rocky Mountain National Park is the last weekend in September.

 In south central Colorado around Marshall Pass, O’Haver Lake, and Westcliffe, I split the difference and aim for the last few days of September and the first few days of October.